1 The Whole Game

 use_testthat()

-#> ✔ Adding 'testthat' to Suggests field in DESCRIPTION
+#> ✔ Adding testthat to 'Suggests' field in DESCRIPTION.

-#> ✔ Adding '3' to Config/testthat/edition
+#> ✔ Adding "3" to 'Config/testthat/edition'.

-#> ✔ Creating 'tests/testthat/'
+#> ✔ Creating 'tests/testthat/'.

-#> ✔ Writing 'tests/testthat.R'
+#> ✔ Writing 'tests/testthat.R'.

-#> • Call `use_test()` to initialize a basic test file and open it for editing.
+#> ☐ Call `usethis::use_test()` to initialize a basic test file and

 This initializes the unit testing machinery for your package.
 It adds Suggests: testthat to DESCRIPTION, creates the directory tests/testthat/, and adds the script tests/testthat.R.
 You’ll notice that testthat is probably added with a minimum version of 3.0.0 and a second DESCRIPTION field, Config/testthat/edition: 3.
 We’ll talk more about those details in Chapter 13.